inductiva/inductiva/docs-sources/scale-up/parallel-simulations/scale-and-organize.md

 ## Downloading Outputs

-Once your simulations finish, download all outputs with the following script:
+Once your simulations complete (e.g., with status `Success`), you can download all outputs using the following script:

 ```python
 import inductiva